-Terrible Two Course Description updated 1/22/18
+Terrible Two 200 Mile Course Description revised April 6, 2019

 The ride starts and ends on the north side of Sebastopol at Analy High School, a pleasant facility with parking, rest rooms, and showers.
 The course heads north and east for six flat miles to the city of Santa Rosa and takes the next seven miles to cross the city (usually very quiet at that hour in the morning).
 At 13 miles, the route becomes rural again, with the first rolling climb out of Bennett Valley.
-Our detour to the alternate route begins at the far end of Bennett Valley.
-We turn left on Warm Springs Road and bend back to Hwy 12, then use the wide shoulder of the Hwy to return to the outskirts of Santa Rosa, where we pick up Calistoga Road.

 After lunch is when the Terrible Two gets truly terrible.
 The first half of the TT climbs over 7500' in 112 miles.
 The second half climbs over 9500' in under 90 miles, 5000' of it in the first 30 miles after lunch.
 It often takes riders up to three hours longer to complete the second century...if they finish it at all.
 Skaggs Springs—the road the Army Corps of Engineers built to bypass Lake Sonoma in 1981—is an endless series of steep, sun-baked climbs and false summits.
 It can be very hot (90°-115°).
-There will be two informal water stops along this stretch, ten miles apart.
+There will be two informal water stops along this stretch.
 Eventually, the old road emerges from under the lake and the course returns to pavement from an earlier age...bumpier, but also shadier.
 After 15 miles of steep ups and downs, riders can recuperate on 12 mellow miles of downhills and rollers along the beautiful Gualala River.

-The next full rest stop is at Kashia School (Rancheria) at mile 145.
+The next full rest stop is at Kashia School (Rancheria) at mile 144.
 There is a notorious climb leading up to this rest stop: a wicked, 1.7-mile, 900' wall.
 After the stop, there is a steep, technical descent to another fork of the Gualala River, an easier 300' climb, then another tricky drop to the sea.
 At Stewarts Point, the route turns south along the ocean on Hwy 1.
 Temperatures are usually much cooler here and sometimes one can even catch a tailwind while cruising for 15 miles alongside the rugged coves and pounding surf.
 Although this Hwy 1 section is considered easy, it actually adds nearly 1000' of climb to the total before reaching the next rest stop at Fort Ross (mile 164).